camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/configuration.md

 Applies the datasource and transaction management configurations to the process engine.
 If you want to [configure more than one datasource](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#howto-two-datasources) and don't want to use the
-`@Primary` one for the process engine then name the one you want to use as `camundaBpmDataSource`.
+`@Primary` one for the process engine, then name the one you want to use as `camundaBpmDataSource`.

 ```java
 @Bean